 RECOMMENDED HOTEL

 We stayed at the Intercontinental Grand Stanford right on the harbour at Kowloon and we paid extra for a harbour view room.
-It was an amazing experience to see the lights come on at night on the skyscarpers on Hong Kong Island and watch the boats and ships in the harbour going back and forth.
+It was an amazing experience to see the lights come on at night on the skyscrapers on Hong Kong Island and watch the boats and ships in the harbour going back and forth.
 The hotel was absolutely lovely, with truly luxurious rooms and superb service.
 Breakfast was good too and the restaurant overlooks the harbour.

 MORE ON HONG KONG